MoonLGH/nekoWrap/readme.md

-# Nekopoi Wrapper
+# NekoWrap

 Note : This project is based

+Real Note : You fr can get ip banned from neko by using this, i'm not responsible for that

+## TODO

+[] Implement download from zippy (also fix aniyomi for this) [] Implement Genres

 ## Install